BelledonneCommunications/flexisip-account-manager/flexiapi/README.md

     composer install --no-dev
     php artisan key:generate

 Then configure the database connection in the `.env` file (from the `.env.example` one).
 And migrate the tables.
+The migration *MUST* be run on an empty database.

     php artisan migrate

-FlexiAPI can store its local tables in a separate SQLite database.
-To enable it uncomment and complete the following configuration in the .env file

-    # DB_DRIVER=sqlite
-    # DB_DATABASE=/home/edhelas/Repositories/flexisip-account-manager/flexiapi/storage/db.sqlite

-By default both local and remote data are stored in the Flexisip account database.
-You can configure it using the `DB_EXTERNAL_*` parameters in the `.env` file.

 You can also run the test suit using `phpunit`.